Archive for the ‘FINANCIAL EDUCATION 101’ Category

 What is the ‘lost-opportunity-cost’ of paying with CASH?

 Let’s use a car purchase as an example of the Lost Opportunity Cost of spending cash.
 Let’s begin with assuming you have $20,000 saved up in a savings account and you want to buy a car.
-You do not want to pay the bank all that interest and you have been told that CASH is KING so you […]
+You do not want to pay the bank all that interest and you have been told that CASH is KING […]

 March 28, 2011